Automate Your Pipeline with AI-Powered MCP Servers

 GoCD MCP Server

-Comprehensive GoCD pipeline management
+Comprehensive GoCD pipeline and failure analysis

 Agentic CI/CD MCP Orchestrator

-Automated GitHub Actions repair
+Automated GitHub Actions failure repair

 E2E MCP Test

-Exposing REST APIs as MCP tools
+Exposing REST APIs as AI-accessible tools

 Also Worth Trying